 Letters of Accommodation are made available to faculty members through the AIM (Accessible Information Management) Faculty Portal on the DSP website, and the link to review their students' letters is provided in an email to the faculty member.
-The faculty member can give GSIs proxy access to a student's letter.
+The faculty member can give GSIs proxy access to students' letters.
 The portal also provides information on additional resources for instructors, such as how to obtain assistance for exam proctoring.

-Directions for accessing students' accommodation information in AIM

-(https://dsp.berkeley.edu/faculty/faculty-accessing-accommodation-information-aim) are available on the DSP website.
+Directions for accessing students' accommodation information in AIM are available on the DSP website.
 Students may also print hard copies of their letters and deliver those to their instructors, whether faculty or GSIs.
 Be sure to keep the instructor of record informed of any request for accommodation that comes directly to you.
 Seek their input on how to provide the accommodation before acting.

 A student may be diagnosed with a disability and authorized for DSP services midway through the semester or even later.
-In this event, of course, the student cannot provide the instructor of record or you with a Letter of Accommodation early in the semester, even though you and the instructor of record have invited them to do so in your syllabus or in oral announcements to the class.
-Instructors do not have the authority to set up a deadline after which a student is no longer entitled to request or obtain an academic accommodation.
+In this event, of course, the student cannot provide the instructor of record or you with a Letter of Accommodation early in the semester, even though you and the instructor of record have invited them to do so in your syllabus and in oral announcements to the class.
+Instructors do not have the authority to set up a deadline after which a student is no longer entitled to request or obtain a disability accommodation.